chharvey/bangs/README.md

 ### Why Not Inline Styles?

-- Inline styles are way more specific (even more than `!important`) and thus harder to override.
+- <del>Inline styles are way more specific than class selectors and thus harder to override.</del> <ins>Each bang class has `!important` though, which trumps inline specificity so never mind.</ins>
 - Inline styles are much more verbose.
 Would you rather write `style="font-weight: bold !important;"` or `class="-fw-b"`?
   In fact, most likely, the `class` attribute is already present, so you’re really just adding one more class.
-  Also, bangs become especially helpful for when you need fallbacks and multiple browser vendor prefixes.
+- Some bangs provide fallbacks and multiple browser vendor prefixes (such as `initial` and `box-sizing` respectively).
 - Inline styles can’t be applied in media queries. `class="-ff-ss-p"` says, “font-family sans-serif on print only.”
 - Inline styles don’t have pseudo-classes. `class="-td-u-h"` says,